Pantheon

 Where the Gods of Rome Faded, and the Light of Christ Endures

 In the 8th century, Pope Boniface IV consecrated the temple as a Catholic church, dedicating it to Holy Mary and All the Martyrs.
-This transformation preserved the structure through the centuries, making it one of the oldest continuously used churches in the world.
+This transformation preserved the structure through the centuries as many of the other pagan temples in the area were demolished during the middle ages.
+The Pantheon subsequently is one of the oldest structures in the world to be used as a church.

 One of the most striking traditions takes place on the Feast of Pentecost, when firefighters ascend to the top of the dome and release rose petals through the oculus, symbolizing the descent of the Holy Spirit upon the apostles.